 Oh, it’s obvious I’m still getting back on the swing of things; I forgot that yesterday was Tuesday so I didn’t post.

 This is a recipe from November during my first few days in our new house.
 I had limited cooking supplies.
 Just to drive home this point, I mixed up the batter for these in a large saucepan, not a mixing bowl and I mashed the bananas by smushing them between my fingers.
-If you’re a person who likes to keep things clean like I do, let me reassure you: I washed my hands before and after.
-And I now understand why babies who are learning to eat big-people food find it so fun to squeeze everything between their little fingers.
+I now understand why babies who are learning to eat big-people food find it so fun to squeeze everything between their little fingers.

 Now for the recipe itself.
 As I was looking over my box of Jiffy baking mix for a muffin recipe, I found one for banana nut loaf.
 I didn’t have a loaf pan or all of the ingredients, but I was able to modify the recipe to fit my pantry contents and my not-quite-9×13 inch jelly roll pan.
 Here is what I came up with:

-2 cups Jiffy Baking Mix (You might be able to use another brand, but I think it would have to be labeled something like “all-purpose” and not instant or complete)
+2 cups Jiffy Baking Mix (You might be able to use another brand, but it would have to be labeled something like “all-purpose” and not instant or complete)

 ¾ cup sugar